ZihangYang/Digit-Recognizer/Log.md

 2023/07/11 ZY
 Can do matrix multiplication with float number now.
 Need to figure out how to do ReLU and Softmax funcation properly

+2023/07/12 ZY
+Add some code for driving segment display module, not finished